evomi logo light

 Evomi is one of the newer companies in the market.
 It sells access to multiple proxy networks, with plans to launch web scraper APIs in the future.
 The provider is located in Switzerland, and its website makes sure that you’re well aware of this fact.

-Despite being around for less than a year (at the time we were writing this review), Evomi has already done a lot of groundwork to present itself as a serious business.
+Despite being around for a short while, Evomi has already done a lot of groundwork to present itself as a serious business.
 The website radiates solidity, there’s company information – even a phone number! – SLAs, and a page for ethical proxy sourcing practices.
 You can find most employees on LinkedIn.

-The company tries to be transparent about how it acquires proxies.
-A good part (even datacenter IPs) is sourced via Earn.fm, a bandwidth sharing application.
+As such, the company tries to be transparent about how it acquires proxies.
+A good part (even datacenter IPs) is sourced via Earn.fm (a bandwidth sharing application) and an SDK.
 The rest are likely resold.
 Having an in-house proxy network is a strong value proposition if the provider manages to flesh it out well.

-While Evomi itself is new, the people behind it have been around for a while.
+While Evomi itself is new, the people behind it have been around.
 They claim to have been selling proxies for more than six years.
 Specifically, we found links to InfiniteProxies, which was established in 2019.
 After bringing this up, we were told that the projects may have been but were no longer related.

 All in all, Evomi creates the impression of a solid company, even if some efforts (like the AI-generated image of an idyllic looking Swiss landscape) go a tad too far.